RobWar-code/AICode/README.md

 ###### Weighted Monoclonal Byte Breed Method

-At the end of each rule loop, the successful solutions are parsed to determine the frequency of occurrence of code values at each of the 256 possible byte positions.
+As successful solutions are found, the successful solutions are parsed to determine the frequency of occurrence of code values at each of the 256 possible byte positions.
 This constitutes the weightingTable.
 The total number of code occurrences is also